Narendra Chanchal

 Narendra Chanchal (16 October 1940 – 22 January 2021) was an Indian singer who specialized in religious songs and hymns.
 Besides several bhajans, Chanchal had also sung songs in Hindi films as well.
 He was the singer of many iconic bhajans & Hindi film songs in history.

-Some of the popular devotional songs sung by Narinder Chanchal include: Chalo Bulawa Aaya Hai, Tune Mujhe Bulaya Sherawaliye, Ambe Tu Hai Jagadambe Kali, Hanuman Chalisa, Sankat Mochan Naam Tiharo, Ram Se Bada Ram Ka Naam among others.
+Some of the popular Hindu devotional songs sung by Narendra Chanchal include: Chalo Bulawa Aaya Hai, Tune Mujhe Bulaya Sherawaliye, Ambe Tu Hai Jagadambe Kali, Hanuman Chalisa, Sankat Mochan Naam Tiharo, Ram Se Bada Ram Ka Naam among others.

 Personal life

 Chanchal was born in a religious Punjabi Hindu family in Namak Mandi, Amritsar on 16 October 1940.

 He grew up in a religious atmosphere which inspired him to start singing bhajans and aartis.
 He married Namrata Chanchal in 1976.
 He has 1 daughter named Kapila Puri married to Hemant Puri & 2 Sons named Siddharth Chanchal & Mohit Chanchal.
-His Grandchildren are Aadya, Hemang, Arya, Kyra.
+His Grandchildren are Aadya, Hemang, Arya, Kyra..

 Career

 After years of struggle, Chanchal sang a Bollywood song Beshak Mandir Masjid for the 1973 film Bobby and won Filmfare Best Male Playback Award.
 He made a mark in the world of devotional songs.
 He also earned honorary citizenship of the US state of Georgia.

 Chanchal has released a biography called Midnight Singer which narrates his life, struggles and hardships leading to achievements.
 He visited Katra Vaishno Devi every year on 29 December and performed on the last day of the year.